ori88c/zero-backpressure-semaphore-typescript/README.md

 import { ZeroBackpressureSemaphore } from 'zero-backpressure-semaphore-typescript';

 const maxConcurrentAggregationJobs = 24;
-const sensorAggregationSemaphore = new ZeroBackpressureSemaphore<void>(maxConcurrentAggregationJobs);
+const sensorAggregationSemaphore = new ZeroBackpressureSemaphore<void>(
+  maxConcurrentAggregationJobs
+);

 async function aggregateSensorsData(sensorUIDs: ReadonlyArray<string>) {
   for (const uid of sensorUIDs) {
-    // Until the semaphore can start aggregating data from the current sensor, it won't make
+    // Until the semaphore can start aggregating data from the current sensor,
-    // sense to add more jobs, as such will induce unnecessary backpressure. await sensorAggregationSemaphore.startExecution(
+    // it won't make sense to add more jobs, as such will induce unnecessary
+    // backpressure.
+    await sensorAggregationSemaphore.startExecution(
       (): Promise<void> => handleDataAggregation(uid)
     );